Wesbest/KubernetesForEveryone/README.md

 Something similar should appear.
 The loadbalancer is now created and has got an external ip.
 If it says pending, just wait a little longer it should appear soon.
 &nbsp;

 We have connected the service to the pods with the labels and selectors.
-Let's check our browser.
+When we will check our browser we will see the application.
 Open a new tab and copy the external IP.
-An webapplication should appear, hit the autorefresh button.
+A webapplication should appear.
+Hit the autorefresh button.
 We will need that later.

 &nbsp;